justintlaw/justintlaw/README.md

 Thanks for visting my github!
 I am passionate Software Developer and Masters of Information Systems Management student at Brigham Young University Marriott School of Business.

 ### What interests me?
+I love developing solutions using cloud computing services such as Amazon Web Services.
 I am always excited to learn new technologies and use them to solve problems.
-In particular, I love developing solutions using cloud computing services such as Amazon Web Services.
 In both my school work and personal projects, I work hard to fully understand the topics I am tackling, rather than just doing enough to get by.

 ### What do I value?
 > Educating the mind without educating the heart is no education at all.
 > -- Aristotle

 As I strive to be successful, my goal is to always be mindful of my peers.
-Inviduals who can empathize with others are not only more likely to succeed, but they can also help others to succeed as well.
+It has been my experience that individuals who can empathize with others are not only more likely to succeed, but help others to succeed as well.

 # My Projects

-## Dreamjob
+## Dreamjob - Full-stack project using AWS, Node.js, and Vuetify/Vue.js

 <details>
 <summary>Click to expand!</summary>